 Child Protection Training

-University faculty, staff, students, volunteers, interns, and independent contractors must complete Child Protection Training.
-However, this requirement does not apply to any individual who has only incidental contact with children in the course of performing their job duties.
+Any adult participating in a program who has direct contact or will be in a private or secluded area with minors must complete Child Protection Training (within the last two years) before participating in the program.
+This requirement does not apply to any individual who has only incidental contact with children in the course of performing their job duties.
 The required training is an hour long and will cover a number of topics including:

 - Definitions of various forms of abuse

 - Signs and effects of abuse and molestation